 - where to find food

-In summary, all the “technical” information a classic city guide won’t tell you.
+In summary, all the “practical” information a classic city guide won’t tell you.

 How to get from Modlin or Chopin Airport to Warsaw City Center

 You have two airports in Warsaw.
-A small one for cheap flights (Warsaw-Modlin), and a big one for big and expensive flights (Warsaw-Chopin).
+A small one for cheap flights (Warsaw-Modlin), and a big one for big flights (Warsaw-Chopin).